Magic Kingdom Park

 • Cosmic Ray’s Starlight Café.
 In Tomorrowland.
 The largest quick service restaurant in the park with burgers, chicken, and salads.
 An animatronic alien lounge singer named Sonny Eclipse performs on stage while you eat.

 • Casey’s Corner.
 On Main Street, U.S.A., serving hot dogs and corn dog nuggets.
-Outdoor seating with a view of the castle.
+Outdoor seating with castle views.

 Table service restaurants